-What is Multimedia?
+What is Creative Digital Media?

-Multimedia combines the creativity of art and design with the skills and knowledge of computer technologies and programming to create interactive digital media products.
-Multimedia comes in many different formats.
+Creative Digital Media combines the creativity of art and design with the skills and knowledge of computer technologies and programming to create interactive digital media products.
+Creative Digital Media comes in many different formats.
 It can be almost anything you can hear or see like text, image, music, sound, video, film, animation, and more.
-By combining media, content and interactivity, those interested in multimedia can take on and work with a variety of media forms to get their content to communicate across a variety of platforms and in some cases perform interactive experiences.
+By combining media, content and interactivity, those interested in creative digital media can take on and work with a variety of media forms to get their content to communicate across a variety of platforms and in some cases perform interactive experiences.